Paying for professional advice when you start a business will save you money later on.

 Using an unregistered agent could put your business at risk.
 Check whether your agent is registered by looking for the registered agent symbol and use the Tax Practitioners Board’s online register to search for your agent.
 Contact the Tax Practitioners Board if you discover the agent you’re using is unregistered.

 You might decide to consult with an accountant or financial adviser if you want help getting your head around setting up a company, small business loans, debt consolidation, budget management or other financial aspects of your business.

 It’s important to find a certified accountant or financial planner, which means they have a licence to provide financial advice.
 Not all financial advisers work in the same way.
 Some depend on commissions through banks or financial institutions and will only recommend certain products or solutions, while others are more independent but might have a different code of ethics or pay structure.

 There’s no doubt the world of business law is complex.
 A lawyer can help you to review and negotiate your business contracts, leases and other documents to make sure you’re doing all the right things in terms of law, legislation and compliance.

-For advice on how to find the right lawyer, take a look at our tips on building your support team.
+For advice on how to find the right lawyer read our guide: Choosing a lawyer.

 If your idea of branding is throwing something together in Word or PowerPoint, you might benefit from sales and marketing advice.
 You can find a range of expertise on branding, web design, copywriting, graphic design, digital marketing, social media marketing and more from a growing number of agencies or independent freelancers.
 If you need advice on the creative elements of your business, take a look at our tips for finding the right contractor.